Home » Vintage Guides » Collecting Vintage Christmas Tree Pins: History & Values

 • You love it!
 I would never advise anyone to buy something merely because it has value (i.e., for investment purposes), but am rather adamant that you must really like (preferably love) the pieces you buy.
 You’re going to be living with them in one way or another, so make sure they make your heart happy.

 • You’ll wear it!
 I’m a firm believer that jewelry shouldn’t be sitting in one’s jewelry box where no one can see or appreciate it.
-If you’ll wear it, then buy it!
+If (as a collector) you’ll wear it, then buy it!

-If you’re a member of my private Facebook group, [join here: Your Vintage Headquarters], you can see a member’s Christmas tree pin collection HERE.
+If you’re a member of my private Facebook group, [join here: Your Vintage Headquarters], you can see a fun video of a member’s Christmas tree pin collection HERE.
 Thanks for sharing Nancy!

 Thanks so much for stopping by–